ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 having low memory overheads.
 In TruffleRuby we implement fibers using operating system threads, so they have the same performance characteristics as Ruby threads.
-As with coroutines and continuations, a conventional implementation of fibers fundamentally isn't compatible with the execution model we are currently using.
+As with coroutines and continuations, a conventional implementation of fibers fundamentally is not compatible with the execution model we are currently using.

 #### Some classes marked as internal will be different

 MRI provides some classes that are described in the documentation as being only available on MRI (C Ruby).
-We implement these classes if it's practical to do so, but this isn't always the case.
+We implement these classes if it is practical to do so, but this is not always the case.
 For example `RubyVM` is not available.

 ### Features with subtle differences